 Bias in Criminal Justice

 Immigrants are actually less likely than U.S.-born people to commit a crime, but immigrants of color are still more likely to become involved with the criminal justice system.
 Black and Latinx residents in the United States are more likely to be stopped by police than white residents, and when stopped, police are twice as likely to threaten or use force against them.
+St. Lucian American immigrant Botham Jean made national headlines after he was murdered by a white police officer who had broken into his apartment.

 Although they both face increased undue attention from police, the stakes are higher for Black immigrants than those born here or non-Black immigrants.
 Black immigrants make up one in five non-citizens facing deportation on criminal grounds, which is close to three times their share of the non-citizen population.
 Even a minor criminal charge can derail an immigration process or end in deportation.
 In fact, offenses that are treated as misdemeanors in criminal courts can be cause for automatic deportation in immigration court.